top of page

 Do I need?

-• You most likely need it unless you have achieved true financial independence that would allow you to both live the life you would want and to pay your bills indefinitely without the help of others (i.e. not your spouse or family).
+Most likely.
+Unless you can confidently say that you have achieved true financial independence that would allow you to both live the life you would want and to pay your bills indefinitely without the help of others (i.e. not your spouse or family), disability insurance is one of the core tenants of personal finance for physicians.

-• You should buy it AS EARLY AS POSSIBLE AFTER GRADUATING MEDICAL SCHOOL: It is cheapest in training and when you're younger.
+You should buy a disability policy AS EARLY AS POSSIBLE AFTER GRADUATING MEDICAL SCHOOL.
+It is cheapest in training and when you're younger.
 Many people choose to wait until the end of training to save money, but unfortunately we as physicians know that life can change in an instant, and a sporting accident, pregnancy complication, or new medical problem could preclude your ability to qualify.

 For multiple reasons, you want your own policy.